European Parliament to vote on €90bn loan for Ukraine on 11 February

 Roberta Metsola.
 Photo: Getty Images

-On 11 February, MEPs plan to vote on granting Ukraine a €90 billion loan to finance military expenditures, European Parliament President Roberta Metsola said on Monday.
+On 11 February, MEPs plan to vote on a €90 billion loan for Ukraine to finance military expenditure, European Parliament President Roberta Metsola said on Monday.

 Source: Politico, as reported by European Pravda